Rosario Sports Complex: History

 After Mayor Raymundo lost to Vicente Eusebio at the 1992 elections, he was criticized for approving Municipal Resolution no. 12-92 authorizing the Philippine Sports Commission (PSC) to take over the sports complex despite pending claims of the owners of the sporting venue, before he stepped down from office.
 The PSC was tasked to operate and manage the complex.
 Raymundo cited the high cost of maintenance of the complex as the reason for the move.
 This was criticized by newly elected Councilor Sonny Rivera, who viewed the move as an insult to the newly elected officials of Pasig.

 The conditions of the sports complex deteriorated after Raymundo's term as Pasig mayor ended.
 His successor, Vicente Eusebio renovated the RSC in 1997 for a local youth baseball tournament, the inaugural Mayor Vicente Eusebio Baseball Cup.

+The RSC is known to have hosted the 2005 SEA Games softball event and the 2014 Little League Philippine Series.

+Replacement

+A new Rosario Sports Complex was built over the site of the ballpark.
+However construction has been on hold for six years as of 2025.